jfgout/tr-errors-pipeline-v1/README.md

 # tr-errors-pipeline-v1
 Pipeline for calling transcription errors from a rolling-circle (circ-seq) library

+# System requirements

+## Hardware requirements

+This pipeline  requires only a standard computer with enough RAM to support the in-memory operations.

+## OS requirements

+This package is supported for Linux operating systems only.
+It may be possible to compile on Mac OS systems, although this has not been tested.

 # INSTALLATION:

 After cloning the repository from github, simply type: